J0rge07/hello-world/README.md

 # hello-world
- This repository is for have all the group members pull up a request
+ This repository is for having all the group members pull up a request On this repository, everyone will pull up a request